hmcontroller/ControlDemonstrator/sphinx/_static/introduction.rst

   * Ethernet
   * Usb

-The following code example shows the basic usage of the ControlDemonstrator in your microcontroller code.
+The following code example shows the basic usage of the microRay in your microcontroller code.
 The testparameter can be controlled from the connected pc and the channelOne variable will be transmitted and displayed on the pc.

 .. code-block:: c
    :linenos:

-    #include "ControlDemonstrator.h"
+    #include "microRay.h"

     int main() {
-        initControlDemonstrator();
+        microRayInit();
         while(1) {
             if (testparameter > 0.5f) {
                 channelOne = 12.0f;